McLarryn History, Family Crest & Coats of Arms

 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 McLarryn has been spelled MacLaren, MacLaron, MacLaurin, MacLarty, MacClarence, MacPhater, MacFeeter and many more.

-Early Notables of the McLarryn family (pre 1700)
+Early Notables of the McLarryn family

 More information is included under the topic Early McLarryn Notables in all our PDF Extended History products and printed products wherever possible.